Designing a Paper Model

 For more sculptural models, I like to make them large, using 50 or more printed sheets of parts.
 For more toy-like or desktop models, I scale them down appropriately.

 Here is a stereoscopic rendering of the nearly-final CG model.
-Cross your eyes to see what the model looks like in 3-D.
+Cross your eyes and focus on the overlapping center image to see what the model looks like in 3-D.

 Although the model looks detailed, many faces are flat and featureless.
 It's not until graphics are added that I can paint in illusions of depth.

-Model parts are broken down piece by piece.
-Blender's built-in Unfold Python Script makes unfolding easy.
+Model parts are broken down piece-by-piece.
+Blender 2.46 has a built-in Unfold Python Script that makes unfolding easy.
 I can even mark seams so that piece unfold the way I want them to.

 The final file is exported as a Lightwave file.